OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-LHotel, a popular choice by many for its location, is surrounded by numerous museums, monuments, art galleries, cafés and shops.
+LHotel, a popular choice by many for its location, is surrounded by numerous museums, art galleries, cafes and shops.
 The original building, once used as the head office of the Montreal City and District Savings Bank, was designed by Michel Laurent and built in 1870.
-There’s an impressive collection of private Pop and contemporary art at this hotel (one of the largest collections in North America, in fact).
+There’s an impressive collection of private pop and contemporary art at this hotel (one of the largest collections in North America, in fact).
 Whether you’re in the halls, lobby, or staying in one of the guest rooms, you’ll have the chance to see works by Andy Warhol, Roy Lichtenstein, Robert Indiana, Chagall and Botero.

 Eleanor Cunningham contributed additional reporting to this article.